ming-ddtechcg/openshift-nuodb-ce/README.md

-While you can run the CE template on a single host, this is not recommended as you will end up running the transaction engine, storage manager, administration tier, and client driver -- all on one host.
+While you can run the CE template on a single host, this is not recommended as you will end up running the transaction engine, storage manager, administration tier, and client sample application -- all on one host.

 #### Projects